3DArticCyclists: Generating Synthetic Articulated 8D Pose-Controllable Cyclist Data for Computer Vision Applications: Experiments and results

-\textbf{Using 3DArticBikes to Improve Bicycle Semantic Segmentation Performance.} To demonstrate the benefit of our framework's ability to generate 3D assets, we focus on the semantic segmentation task using the Mask2Former model ~\cite{cheng2022masked}.
+\textbf{Using 3DArticBikes Data to Improve Bicycle Semantic Segmentation Performance.} As an application example, we use generated cyclist data from our framework to train the Mask2Former ~\cite{cheng2022masked} semantic segmentation model.
 One of the datasets used to train Mask2Former is COCO ~\cite{lin2014microsoft} for which the "cyclist" class does not exist.
 Therefore, we use bicycles from 3DArticBikes instead of cyclists.
 We generate $2500$ bicycle images with random 8-DoF poses ($\theta_{p}$, $\theta_{s}$, $H_{g}$), for each of our $23$ 3D bicycles and prepare training data following the COCO format.
 We then follow the next steps: 1) Resume training of a base pre-trained model provided by the authors on the COCO train2017 set, and evaluate on COCO val2017 set.
 2) Augment the COCO train2017 set by adding our data.
 3) Repeat the training from the first step, but now with the COCO train2017 set augmented with our bikes data, and evaluate on COCO val2017 set.
-The results are shown in Table \ref{eval_table_semanticsegm}, where we demonstrate the benefit of being able to manipulate the 8-DoF pose of the bicycles from the added training images to introduce data diversity as a kind of augmentation.
+Table \ref{eval_table_semanticsegm} shows that both of the bicycle and motorcycle classes improved by $1.02$ and $1.84$ respectively.
+We believe that motorcycles improvement is due to shape similarities to bicycles.